Liquid UI - Documentation - 5.5 Connecting to ODBC Database with bot

 • pass: This is the password for the user connecting to the database.
 In our example, the password is 'password'.

-The entire statement creating the new connection is shown below.
+2. The code for creating the new connection is shown below.

 var dbTrident ={server:'TRIDENT\